-conservation measures?
-Does the site lighting avoid interference with surrounding habitat?
-Are wall-mounted emergency egress lights recessed and shielded?
-Are the security lights motion-sensitive?
-On a timer?
-Using a photo-cell?
-Lights extinguished after business hours?
-Exterior lighting of building facades, points of access/egress, landscape features, pathways or vehicular drives via site or building -mounted luminaires will be designed and maintained to be consistent in horizontal & vertical footcandles performance and uniform in quality.
+Exterior lighting of building facades, points of access/ egress, landscape features, pathways or vehicular drives via site or building-mounted luminaires will be designed and maintained to be consistent in performance and uniform in quality.

 A. Maximum illuminance density.
 Exterior lighting should produce a maximum illuminance density at the edge of each "zone" of no more than: